 During the war, the transportation system was strained by the competing needs of civilian and military transport.
 Military travel took priority, but even in the military, priorities were assigned.
 Seaman LeRoy had “C” priority.

 Bumped by a Dog

 On January 9, 1945, the C-47 transport plane carrying Seaman 1/C Leon LeRoy landed in Memphis, Tennessee.
 Cargo was loaded carrying an “A” priority label, meaning it was “required by an emergency so acute that precedence should be given over all other traffic.”
 This crucial cargo was a large crate carrying Blaze the bull mastiff.
 To make room, Seaman LeRoy was bumped from the flight, along with a Seabee and Army T/Sgt.
 Dave Aks, home for the first time in thirty-one months to visit his critically ill wife in Riverside, California.
-LeRoy wouldn’t arrive in Antioch until January 16, leaving him only three days to stay at home.
+Hitchhiking part of the way to Antioch, LeRoy wouldn’t arrive until January 16, leaving him only three days to stay at home.

 The Antioch Ledger published the story on January 16, 1945.
 It was picked up by the UP on January 17, and the story made the January 29 issue of Time Magazine.
 The public was incensed, and the US Senate formed a committee to investigate the matter.
 Colonel Roosevelt had been due to receive a promotion to brigadier general on January 17, but this was held up until January 22 during the investigation.

 Colonel Roosevelt stated he had never requested top-priority transport for his dog, and his wife hadn’t even known the dog was coming.
 Fingers were pointed, even to the president’s daughter, Anna, for arranging the transport.
 In the end, it was most likely a low-level bureaucratic error.